 We have worked with organisations including The Royal Society and the Royal College of Pathologists, as well as STEM professionals who support our events and programmes including the Manchester Science Festival and our Tomorrow’s World events.

 The Science Museum Group is committed to making a difference and to helping build a ‘STEM-literate’ society that celebrates science, technology and engineering and their impact on our lives now and in the future.

 People experience and learn about science in many different places – at school, at home and in their everyday lives.

 By bringing together education and STEM professionals to share and reflect on the latest research and practice around STEM engagement, the Academy aims to address the challenges of low engagement with science, helping to create a more inclusive society.

 Academy training locations

-We also deliver training across our other Science Museum Group sites, and in other locations and venues across the UK and internationally.
+We also deliver training online and across our other Science Museum Group sites, and in other locations and venues across the UK and internationally.

 The Science Museum Group Academy is supported by a group of advisers from the informal and formal STEM learning sectors: